kosperera/devcontainers/README.md

 ### Browsing container registry

-Microsoft guide to [Browse the Container Registry][mcr-guide-to-browse] is a good source to learn how the development container images are organized.
+Microsoft guide to [Browse the Container Registry][mcr-guide-to-browse] is a good source to learn how the dev container images are organized.
 [See the entire catelog on Docker Hub.][mcr-catelog]

 ### `.devcontainer` folder

-These development containers use `docker-compose` to spawn container instances.
-See the `docker-compose.yml` file inside the folder to learn full-blown configurations.
+These dev containers [use container features][ms-devcontainers-use-features-docs] to mix and match sandboxes, and avoid the use of `docker compose` to construct and spawn container instances.
+See the `devcontainer.json` file inside the folder to learn full-blown configurations.

 ### `.vscode` folder

-These development containers are configured to build and run the source within VS Code.
+These dev containers are configured to build and run the source within VS Code.
 See the `tasks.json` file inside the folder to learn more.

 ## Feedback

-If you have any technical problems with VS Code or Development Containers, you are better off [asking VS Code Support directly][vscode-support], since you'll end up getting a much faster response back that way.
+If you have any technical problems with VS Code or Dev Containers, you are better off [asking VS Code Support directly][vscode-support], since you'll end up getting a much faster response back that way.

 ## Contributing